jmuspratt/jamesmuspratt.com/src/index.md

 # James Muspratt

-I’m a graphic designer with a focus on research-driven websites for institutions and businesses.
+I’m a great graphic designer with a focus on research-driven websites for institutions and businesses.
 Since 2015 I’ve worked as a lead designer at [Upstatement](https://upstatement.com) in Boston.

 ## A few favorite projects I’ve been a part of: